 From my first use, I was happy to find that the lavender scent was indeed relaxing.
 When used in the bath, it lathers nicely and the smell instensifies.
 From reading comments on their pictures, I learned that some buyers use Bath Gems’ products as decorative soaps.
 They do make for great decorations, but I think it would be a shame not to use them eventually.
 I enjoyed the lavender soap bar so much that when I had used it all up, I went back to the stall and bought another floral-scented soap – this time, desert rose.

 For a few months last year, I used a soap bar from a popular commercial brand.
 Although I liked the scent and felt clean after bathing, my skin would sometimes turn red and feel dry, like the soap had sloughed off too much oil, including some of the natural oil on my skin.
 Thus far, I have never had this happen with Bath Gems soaps.

 You’ll often find Bath Gems’ stall in the Eastwood Mall on weekends, but if they’re not there, they might be setting up shop in various bazaars and markets.
+Their shop is located at 12 Love St 1128, Quezon City, Philippines.
 Follow them on Facebook and Instagram to stay updated.
 They also take custom orders for baby showers, birthday parties, and other events.